Brottweiler/win95-dark/README.md

-Win95 Dark for IceWM
+win95 dark for IceWM
 --------------------

-Dark variant of the Win95 theme for IceWM.
+Dark variant of the win95 theme for IceWM.
 This theme is, in general, just to be a good looking, basic dark theme.

 # Screenshot